King Louis XIV did it.

 The hostess ignored the sweat rolling down my face and asked me if I would like to sit at the counter in the bar or at a table.
 I opted for a table, and she took me straight to a table for two, right by the window and separated a little from the entrance by a small and heavily stuccoed wall.
 Perfect, I thought, the noise won’t be so annoying.
 And it wasn’t.

-I hate to admit it, but my mind gyrated right into playing with me, tossing at me every stereotype about women dining alone.
+I hate to admit it, but my mind played tricks on me, tossing at me every stereotype about women dining alone.

 M. F. K. Fisher fell into that trap, too.

 Fisher once served up an essay, “’A’ is for Dining Alone,” found in her clever An Alphabet for Gourmets (1949).
 But far from enjoying her forays into single dining in Hollywood when she briefly tried her hand as a screenwriter, Fisher approached eating alone in public as an ordeal, exclaiming

 I resolved to establish myself as well-behaved female at one or two good restaurants … and above all they knew that I could not only order but also drink, all by myself, an apéritif and a small bottle of wine or a mug of ale without turning into a maudlin pickup for The Gentleman at the Bar.”
 And then she continues, saying “with carefully disguised self-consciousness I would order my meal.

 She reveals the cultural mores of the time (late 1940s) in regard to single women eating in public, with the taint of the hooker or the embarrassing emotional woman, likely drunk.